-Before having a colonoscopy, let your doctor know about any special medical conditions you have, including the following:
+Before giving you a colonoscopy, your doctor will want to know about any special medical conditions you might have, including:

-Make sure you arrange for a driver to bring you home after the colonoscopy.
-Because you receive sedating medication during the procedure, it is unsafe for you to drive or operate machinery for eight hours after the procedure.
+Make sure you arrange to have someone take you home after the colonoscopy.
+You will be sedated, meaning you won’t be awake for the procedure.
+It won’t be safe for you to drive or operate machinery for at least 8 hours afterward.

 How Is a Colonoscopy Performed?